-Right of way comprised 6% of project costs.
-About three-quarters of this amount was for parcel acquisition.
+Right of way comprised 6% of WSDOT expenditures.
+About three-quarters of this amount was parcel acquisition costs.

-Planning, predesign, design, permitting, and environmental review accounted for 10% of project costs.
+Planning, predesign, design, permitting, and environmental review accounted for 10% of total project costs.

 Mitigation costs are difficult to split out, so were analyzed using a set of case studies.